Implementing a Thread-Safe Queue using Condition Variables (Updated)

 check the queue, and unlock the mutex, forcing a context switch.
 Secondly, the sleep period imposes a limit on how fast the thread

-can respond to data being added to the queue — if the data is added just before the call to sleep, the thread
+can respond to data being added to the queue — if the data is added just before the call to sleep

 will wait at least 50ms before checking for data.
 On average, the thread will only respond to data after about half the sleep time